Know your funding sources.

 Aggregate Borrowing Limit – None.

-Credit Check – Borrower cannot have an adverse credit history.
+Credit Check – Borrowers cannot have an adverse credit history.
 Adverse credit is defined as being 90 days or more delinquent on any debt, having a credit report that shows bankruptcy, default, discharge, foreclosure, repossession, tax lien, wage garnishment or write off of a Title IV debt during the five years preceding the date of the credit report.
 Lack of credit history or insufficient credit history is not considered adverse credit.
 If you are denied, you can apply with an endorser (co-signer) whose credit history will be considered.